What is stainless steel passivation?

 What's that word again?
 Passify?
 Passification?
 Passivization?

 Though “passive” and “pacify” sound similar, the word pacify comes from latin meaning “to make peace”, while the word passive comes from latin meaning “to suffer”.
-A metal surface that is passive is able to suffer through exposure to the environment, so to speak.
+A metal surface that is passive (non-reactive) is able to suffer through exposure to the environment, so to speak.
 We say that we passivate parts during the process of passivation in order to achieve that passive surface.